MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-live/developer-program-overview.md

 The Xbox Live Creators Program only supports the creation of titles for the [Universal Windows Platform](https://msdn.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide) (UWP).
 These titles created as UWP games run on Windows 10 PCs and on Xbox One consoles.
 For more details about running UWP games on Xbox One, see [UWP on Xbox One](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/index).

-On Xbox One, which offers gamers a curated store experience, games published through the Xbox Live Creators Program will be sold in the new Creators Collection section of the Store.
-This offers a balance between ensuring an open platform where anyone can develop and ship a game, and a curated store experience consoles gamers have come to know and expect.
+On Xbox One, which offers gamers a curated store experience, games published through the Xbox Live Creators Program will be sold in the new Creators Collection section of the Xbox One Store.
+This offers a balance between ensuring an open platform where anyone can develop and ship a game, and a curated store experience console gamers have come to know and expect.
 On Windows 10, your title will be published among all of the other Xbox Live games in the Windows Store.

 ### Publishing and Certification
 You must be enrolled in the [Dev Center developer program](https://developer.microsoft.com/store/register) to release a game as part of the Xbox Live Creators Program.
 There are two sets of requirements that your game must follow: